readyready15728/misc/epub-recompression.md

     modified, because, in those cases, the angle bracket must be escaped as `&lt;`.
 On the other hand, it is robust enough to account for an `alt` attribute or the like intervening between `img` and the `src` attribute.
+    \[**N.b.**: Other files like `content.opf` may need to be altered.
+Not doing so has never actually changed my reading experience but I now do so for the sake of completeness.\]

 8. If you followed my advice in step 3, `cd` to the image directory if you are not already in it and run `du -ch` again to get a sense of how much space